Cuttack: Air

-Cuttack has an Air Base named Charbatia Air Base for the exclusive use for light exercises and on and off training purposes of the Indian Air Force.
-The nearest commercial airport is the Biju Patnaik International Airport at Bhubaneswar, about 28 km away but the establishment of an Airport in Cuttack, at Choudwar or Naraj to serve such a large population in and around the city is needed.
+Cuttack has an air base named Charbatia Air Base for the exclusive use for light exercises and on and off training purposes of the Indian Air Force.
+The nearest commercial airport is the Biju Patnaik International Airport at Bhubaneswar, about 28 km away but the establishment of an airport in Cuttack, at Choudwar or Naraj to serve such a large population in and around the city is needed.

 Road

 On 28 April 2010, the Ministry of Road Transport and Highways officially published a new numbering system for the National highway network in the Gazette of the Government of India.
 As per the new numbering National Highway 16 (former National Highway 5) runs from North to South of the city.
 As a part of the Golden Quadrilateral project, this highway runs from Chennai to Kolkata.
 National Highway 55 (former National Highway 42) connects Cuttack with Sambalpur.
 Also Asian Highway 45 passes through the city.
 Feeder State Highways connect Cuttack to Jajpur, Paradeep, Talcher, Angul, Kendrapara and nearby towns in Cuttack district.
 Intra city transport is primarily through Auto rickshaws.
-Nowadays DTS city buses ply in the city to join different places in the city and the state capital.
+From two decades, DTS city buses ply in the city to join different places in the city and the state capital.
 Cuttack is a major junction connecting all the major parts of the state.
 The bus terminus at Cuttack is located at Badambadi, and is one of the largest bus terminus in India, and thousands of private and government buses ply to hundreds of destinations every day.
-A new Inter-state bus terminus (ISBT) at Balikuda is under construction to relieve pressure off the Badambadi Bus Terminus.
+A new inter-state bus terminus (ISBT) at Balikuda is under construction to relieve pressure off the Badambadi Bus Terminus.
 Cuttack is now more strongly connected to Bhubaneswar and Dhenkanal due to the addition of two new bridges namely Netaji Subhas Chandra Bose Setu on Kathjodi and Utkal Gourab Madhusudan Setu on Mahanadi.
 The former is the longest road bridge in Odisha.

+Cuttack Netaji Bus Terminal, is a hi-tech bus stand which has been built over 14.95 acres of land in Khannagar.
+The three-storey bus terminal building offers numerous facilities including state of art kiosks, a luxurious Aahar kendra (where passengers can have wholesome meal for Rs.5), dormitories and more.
+The bus terminal is named after the illustrious son of Odisha, Netaji Subhas Chandra Bose.
+It was built in the record time of 2 and a half years and was inaugurated by former Chief Minister of Odisha, Naveen Patnaik, on 16 September 2023.